voicesauce/opensauce-python/CONTRIBUTING.md

 affect us, but if there are updates, we may want to incorporate these changes.
 New Google REAPER commits can be incorporated by updating the REAPER submodule in our [pyreaper repository](https://github.com/voicesauce/pyreaper).

+## Check for updates in operating system and Python versions

+In the future, there will be new versions of operating systems and Python.
+It is important to update the continuous integration testing, so that we test these new versions.
+For example, if Ubuntu 16.04 becomes available on Travis CI, we should make sure that our continuous integration framework is testing the new version.
+Similarly, if Python 3.7 is available and we were previously testing on Python 3.6, we should try testing Python 3.7.

+To change the versions being tested, simply revise the according environment variable in `.travis.yml`.
+For Linux testing, the variable `python` sets the Python version and the variable `dist` sets the Ubuntu operating system version.
+For Mac OS X, the variable `osx_image` sets the version of the OS X operating system.
+For Anaconda testing, the variable `CONDA_PYTHON_VERSION` sets the Python version.

 ## Projects